quantumghent/TensorTutorials/lectures/1-Introduction/TensorNetworks.md

 :align: center
 ```

-In this notation, the cyclic property of the trace follows trivially by sliding one of the
+In this notation, the cyclic property of the trace follows by sliding one of the matrices
-matrices around the loop of the diagram.
-As this only changes the placement of the tensors
+around the loop of the diagram.
+As this only changes the placement of the tensors in the
-in the network, and not the value, the graphic proof of $\Tr{AB} = \Tr{BA}$ is found.
+network, and not the value, the graphic proof of $\Tr{AB} = \Tr{BA}$ is found.

 ```{image} /_static/1-Introduction/trace-cyclic.svg
 :name: trace-cyclic